 Q: Will I have to PRACTICE between sessions?

 A: Practice is integral to the Paula Method.
 The exercises are very subtle.
 They change the body’s tendencies and movement patterns gently and pleasantly, but require repetition to allow these changes to occur.

-What to wear for a lesson?
+Q: What should I wear for a session?

-The Paula Method is a movement education program.
+A: The Paula Method is a movement education program.
 Dress to move!
 You’ll be moving your body while standing, walking, moving around, sitting, in addition to stretching and lifting your legs and arms over the floor while lying down.

-When to expect results
+Q: When to expect results?

-Expect results any time.
+A: Expect results any time.
 If you practice at home, you may feel changes taking place within the first few lessons.
 You may even feel your body reacting to the practice as soon as your first lesson.
 However, the body needs time to get used to new patterns and habits, and it is therefore important to keep practicing and supporting the body on its way to achieving balance.

-How long does it usually take?
+Q: How long does it usually take?

 It is helpful to think of the work in 6-lesson blocks: 6, 12, 18, 24 or 30 lessons.
 The length of the treatment depends on the complexity of your symptoms, the reaction of your body to the exercises, and the amount of time you dedicate to your practice.
-Mical recommends 2–3 lessons per week at the beginning, allowing 2 days for home practice between each.
+Micahl recommends 2–3 lessons per week at the beginning, allowing 2 days for home practice between each.
 You may experience changes quickly through this kind of work, and these can be addressed, and your practice adjusted accordingly, if you are able to attend regularly.
 At the same time, if your body requires more stimulation to initiate change, the frequent appointments will allow you to progress more quickly.
 Later on, you can reduce the lessons to once a week and continue until the issues you came with have been resolved.